adazzle/react-data-grid/docs/examples/custom-editors.md

     // If applicable, should return back the primary html input node that is used to edit the data
     // Otherwise return null
     // If value is an input node, then this node will be focussed on when the editor opens }

+  disableContainerStyles() {
+    // Optional method
+    // If set to true, the EditorContainer will not apply default styling to the editor }

   render() {